Finally Freedom: Peg and Zebulon at Forty Acres

 Connecticut Courant September 8, 1766 [1]

-Sometime after Zeb had fled, Elizabeth Porter sold him to Oliver Warner for 50 dollars.
-Families were apt to sell slaves even when they were not physically present, often for less than their purchase price due to the risk of the transaction.
+Sometime after Zebulon had fled, Elizabeth Porter sold him to Oliver Warner for 50 dollars.
+Families were apt to sell enslaved individuals even when they were not physically present, often for less than their purchase price due to the risk of the transaction.

 Indentured servants at Forty Acres seemed to have a better chance of finding freedom—in 1779, two indentured servants ran away within a week, but no evidence shows that notices were placed in newspapers or that a search was put in place.
-[3] Zeb however was captured and enslaved to Oliver Warner only gaining his freedom at the end of the 18th century, most likely in 1786 when Oliver Warner died, in a period when it was becoming increasingly common for enslavers to specify in their wills that the people enslaved by them should be freed or paid wages after their death.
-Zeb died a free man in 1802, and Elizabeth Porter Phelps made no mention that he returned to Forty Acres after his sale.
+[3] Zebulon however was captured and enslaved to Oliver Warner only gaining his freedom at the end of the 18th century, most likely in 1782-3 when slavery was made illegal in the state of Massachusetts.
+Zebulon died a free man in 1802, and Elizabeth Porter Phelps made no mention that he returned to Forty Acres after his emancipation to work as a freed laborer.

-Peg was purchased by Moses shortly after the construction of Forty Acre and lived there until she was sold to Captain Fay of Bennington in 1772.
+Peg was purchased by Moses shortly after the construction of Forty Acres and lived there until she was sold to Captain Fay of Bennington, Vermont in 1772.
 This sale is unusual in that it seems that Peg had a personal say in it, as it sought to benefit her in a small but powerful way.
-Elizabeth wrote in her diary that Peg was sold along with “a Negro man from this town al for the sake of being his wife”.
-[4] We know that Peg spent a year negotiating this sale in order to marry her husband-to-be, Pomp, who was enslaved to a different family.
-While marriages between enslaved laborers were legal at the time, the Porter-Phelps and Pomp’s enslavers were resistant to this idea, so Peg had to make the difficult choice of leaving her daughters behind to marry Pomp.
-Peg was later repurchased in 1778 by Charles Phelps, Moses’ son-in-law and Elizabeth’s wife.
+Elizabeth wrote in her diary that Peg was sold along with “a Negro man from this town al [sic] for the sake of being his wife”.
+[4] We know that while Peg negotiated her sale, she simultaneously attempted to marry an enslaved man named Pomp—- who had been enslaved by a different family.
+In order to be with Pomp, she and Pomp negotiated their sale to Captain Fay in Vermont, and we know they lived together while there.
+Peg was later repurchased in 1778 by Charles Phelps, Moses’ son-in-law, and Elizabeth’s wife.

 In 1782, Elizabeth writes in her diary that Peg has “gone off free.”
 What exactly did that entail?
 It is possibly that she was manumitted, legally freed, as some older enslaved people were, though Peg at the time was only about forty.
 As well, in 1782 the ‘abolishment’ of slavery, which was really a gradual period in which the practice was phased out, was only just beginning.
 Peg did return to Forty Acres a year later to help care for her granddaughter Phillis when she was ill with tuberculosis.